grum-tez/archetype-docs/blog/2022-05-24-iterable-big-map.md

 - removing the last iteration integer and associate back the removed iteration integer with the last added key in the *Keys* mpa
 - updating the iteration integer of last added key in the *Values* map

-The process is illustrated below with the removal of the entry `29`:
+The process is illustrated below with the removal of the entry `29` (associated with iteration value `2`):
 <center>
 <ThemedImage style={{ width: '80%' }}
   alt="IBM1"